 When all these factors are considered before the final façade design is approved, it is important that all the calculations for structural

 stability, energy efficiency and water penetration have been done based on certain realistic assumptions.
-Since the possibility to rectify or replace the façade once it is installed is near impossible, every care should be taken to test the mock up sample for extreme conditions and make the necessary corrections even before they are installed to ensure that its performance matches the design criteria.
+Since the possibility of rectifying or replacing the façade once it is installed is near impossible, every care should be taken to test the mockup sample for extreme conditions and make the necessary corrections even before they are installed to ensure that its performance matches the design criteria.

 Many testing specifications have been designed to test the façades over the last few decades.
-ASTM, AAMA and ASNZ are few of the standards consultants use to ensure that the façades perform to the required specifications.
-All the above mentioned standards are well recognised across the world and ensure that the final quality of the façade is matching its potential.
+ASTM, AAMA and ASNZ are a few of the standards consultants use to ensure that the façades perform to the required specifications.
+All the above-mentioned standards are well recognised across the world and ensure that the final quality of the façade matches its potential.

-Given below is a typical specification for a façade which covers all kinds of performances expected of a well designed façade.
+Given below is a typical specification for a façade that covers all kinds of performances expected of a well-designed façade.

 Prototype Testing Sequence

-2- Open & close cycle: Vents to be unlocked, opened and closed, and locked fifty (50) time.
+2- Open & close cycle: Vents to be unlocked, opened and closed, and locked fifty (50) times.

 3- Air infiltration to ASTM E283: